Download the latest binary from GitHub Releases:

 volume vol, v, Volume

 You can also use Parquet files, DataFrames, or lists of dicts.
-See Local Development for details.
+See the Python SDK repo for details.

 Edit Your Strategy